kev-m/pyCoilGen/data/README.md

 The tool is based on a boundary element method and creates interconnected, non-overlapping wire-tracks on 3D support structures.

-This package provides optional extra data for **pyCoilGen** that provides coil mesh surface .stl files, pre-calculated target fields and solutions.
+This package provides optional extra data for **pyCoilGen** that provides coil mesh surface `.stl` files, pre-calculated target fields and solutions.

-For detailed documentation, please refer to the [pyCoilGen Documentation](https://github.com/kev-m/pyCoilGen/docs/index.md).
+For detailed documentation, refer to the [pyCoilGen Documentation](https://github.com/kev-m/pyCoilGen/docs/index.md).

 ## Installation